-In the case of any extension under subsections 1 or 2, the notice of extension shall specifically explain the standards on which entitlement to a benefit is based, the unresolved issues that prevent a decision on the Claim, and the additional information needed to resolve those issues, and that you shall be afforded 45 days within which to provide the specified information.
-The period of time within which a benefit determination is required to be made shall begin at the time a Claim is filed in accordance with the reasonable procedures of a Plan, without regard to whether all the information necessary to make a benefit determination accompanies the filing.
-In the event that a period of time is extended as permitted pursuant to subsections 1 or 2 of this Section due to a Claimant's failure to submit information necessary to decide a Claim, the period for making the benefit determination on review shall be suspended from the date on which the notification of the extension is sent to the Claimant until the earlier of the date on which the Claimant responds to the request for additional information or the deadline for providing additional information.
-The Plan will then have the remainder of the time period to make the benefit determination on appeal.
-If the Plan requests additional information and you do not provide it within the necessary period, your appeal will be denied.
+In the case of any extension under subsections 1 or 2, the notice of extension shall specifically explain the standards on which entitlement to a benefit is based, the unresolved issues that prevent a decision on the claim, and the additional information needed to resolve those issues, and that you shall be afforded 45 days within which to provide the specified information.
+The period of time within which a benefit determination is required to be made shall begin at the time a claim is filed in accordance with the reasonable procedures of a Plan, without regard to whether all the information necessary to make a benefit determination accompanies the filing.
+In the event that a period of time is extended as permitted pursuant to subsections 1 or 2 of this Section due to a Claimant's failure to submit information necessary to decide a claim, the period for making the benefit determination on review shall be suspended from the date on which the notification of the extension is sent to the Claimant until the earlier of the date on which the Claimant responds to the request for additional information or the deadline for providing additional information.
+The Plan will then have the remainder of the time period to make the benefit determination.

-4. Content of Notice
+4. Content of Notice for Claims other than a Disability Claim

-The Plan Administrator shall provide the Claimant with written or electronic notification of any denial of benefits.
-Any electronic notification shall comply with the standards imposed by the Health Insurance Portability and Accountability Act (HIPAA) and any regulations promulgated thereunder.
+The Plan Administrator shall provide you with written or electronic notification of any denial of benefits for claims other than a Disability Claim.
+Any electronic notification shall comply with the standards imposed by law.
 The notification shall set forth, in a manner calculated to be understood by the Claimant:

 - a.
 The specific reason or reasons for the denial of benefits; - b.
 Reference to the specific Plan provisions on which the determination is based; - c.
-A description of any additional material or information necessary for you to perfect the Claim and an explanation of why such material or information is necessary; - d.
-A description of the Plan's review procedures and the time limits applicable to such procedures, including a statement of your right to bring a civil action under Section 502(a) of ERISA following a denial of benefits on review; - e.
-In the case of a denial of benefits concerning disability benefits: - i.
-If an internal rule, guideline, protocol, or other similar criterion was relied upon in making the denial, a statement specifically referencing the rule, guideline, protocol, or other similar criterion that was relied upon in making the denial and that a copy of such rule, guideline, protocol, or other criterion will be provided to you, free of charge, upon request; - ii.
-If the denial of benefits is based on a medical necessity or experimental treatment or similar exclusion or limit, a specific reference to the provision and a statement that an explanation of the scientific or clinical judgment for the determination, applying the terms of the Plan to your medical circumstances will be provided to you, free of charge, upon request.
+A description of any additional material or information necessary for you to perfect the claim and an explanation of why such material or information is necessary; and - d.
+A description of the Plan's review procedures and the time limits applicable to such procedures, including a statement of your right to bring a civil action under Section 502(a) of ERISA following a denial of benefits on review.